 As we noted above, the payment structure for a subcontractor is different than that of an employee.
 Instead of paying them hourly or salary, you pay the painting subcontractor by the job.

 In most cases, the subcontractors earn somewhere between 50% and 60% of the total cost of the job.
-While this might seem high, you need to keep in mind that there are fewer overhead costs associated with a subcontractor than an employee.
+While this might seem high, you need to remember that there are fewer overhead costs associated with a subcontractor than an employee.

 You won’t be the one supplying the paint, paint brushes, drop clothes, or other painting supplies.
-Being paid by the job, not by the hour, also incentivizes your painting subcontractors to work faster and get more jobs completed for you — helping you grow your painting business even more quickly!
+Being paid by the job, not by the hour, also incentivizes your painting subcontractors to work faster and complete more jobs for you — helping you grow your painting business even more quickly!

 Draft an Agreement